FanoBruno/PiDogs/README.md

 You can delete a dog you have created in case you make a mistake or you don´t like it.
 The project is paginated so you can navegate throw the pages.
 And last but not least you can search by breed.
 This search is not sensitive so it would match your search with the closest match.
+Here is the link to the app working https://dogfanclub-8trbwvutm-fanobruno.vercel.app/ .